-However, with some points in the signs tree, this all changes.
-The alternative form of Yrden crates a tiny, bolti-firing trap that can lurch and disrupt even boss enemies, and Axii can control the minds of enemies while turning them so strong that they will try and kill each other in a single hit – or even die trying.
+However, with some points in the tree of the sign, this all changes.
+The alternative form of Yrden creates a tiny, bolti-firing trap that can lurch and disrupt even boss enemies, and Axii can control the minds of enemies while turning them so strong that they will try and kill each other in a single hit – or even die trying.
 With high enough sign intensity, there let us breeze through even the hardest fights, and Quen’s alternative form, a dom that transforms stamina to health when you take hits can be a great lifesaver.

 Thanks!
 Do share your feedback with us. ⚡